dangnelson/WATERBEAR-Shed/01 Foundation/Foundation.md

 # Foundation

 Pier and Block foundation was chosen for the shed since it's an uninsulated structure which needs to work in a variety of climates.
 Piers prevent the structure from lifting out during heavy winds, while the blocks carry the load.
-The depth of the piers is vary based on the frost depth location the shed will be built in, and may increase the budget.
+The depth of the piers is vary based on the frost depth location the shed will be built in, which may increase the budget.

 [Survey](#survey)